flutter/website/get-started/codelab/index.md

 * Implement interactivity by adding a clickable heart icon to save favorite pairings.
-* Implement navigation to a new route by adding a new page containing the saved favorites.
+* Implement navigation to a new route by adding a new screen containing the saved favorites.
-* Modify the theme color.
+* Modify the theme color, making an all-white app.

 [Learn More](/get-started/learn-more/)